clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 Supporting comments:

-> "Clojure libraries not being maintained.
-Clojurists Together could act as a broker for finding maintainers for out-of-support libraries."
+> "Clojurists Together could act as a broker for finding maintainers for out-of-support libraries."

 > "Some great projects could use better documentation; two examples of amazing libraries that could use better documentation being Malli and Specter."

 > "Port all major libraries to tools.deps"

-- Some other specific asks: a portability test suite, and a Clojure language spec given the number of Clojure-like languages now emerging.<br>
+- Development of a Clojure language spec given the number of Clojure-like languages now emerging.<br>

 ---